 Many older adults attribute their shortness of breath to their age.
-The truth of the matter is that aging alone is not what causes shortness of breath.
+The truth of the matter is, aging alone is not what causes shortness of breath.

 Learn more about shortness of breath, including the signs and symptoms, so that you can identify and treat it as quickly as possible.

 What is Shortness of Breath?

 Shortness of breath, also known as dyspnea, is extreme tightness in the chest that causes a feeling of suffocation.